FGasper/p5-DNS-Unbound/README.md

 functions for decoding the values of `A` and `AAAA` records.

-The following may be called either as object methods or as static functions (but not as class methods):
+The following may be called either as object methods or as static functions (but not as class methods).

+**NOTE:** Instead of using these, see [DNS::Unbound::Result](https://metacpan.org/pod/DNS::Unbound::Result)’s documentation for a more robust solution.

 ## $decoded = decode\_name($encoded)

 Decodes a DNS name.
-Useful for, e.g., `NS` query results.
+Useful for, e.g., `NS`, `CNAME`, and `PTR` query results.

 Note that this function’s return will normally include a trailing `.` because of the trailing NUL byte in an encoded DNS name.
 This is normal